fastenhealth/policy/source/sections/07-systems_access_policy.md

 12. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 13. In cases where a user of the messaging platform has forgotten his/her password, the following procedure is used to reset the password.
     * The user submits a password reset request via the web to receive an email for a unique link that allows them to reset their password.
     * Link expires in seven days.
 14. In cases when a user of the production platform has forgotten his/her password, passwrod is reset per policy set forth by Apitble.

 ## 7.11 Customer Account Termination Procedures

 * Once a Customer ceases to be a Customer, as defined below, the following steps are
 1. Customer requests to cancel Luma services via email or phone.
 If the request is made over the phone, customer will confirm request over email.
 Luma can also elect to cease services if there is a compromise of the contract.
-2. Customer's request will be reviewed by the Customer Sucess team to understand customer needs and confirm request to cancel.
+2. Customer's request will be reviewed by the Customer Success team to understand customer needs and confirm request to cancel.
 During this period, Customer may decide to rescind request to cancel.
 3. If request to cancel is confirmed, all patient communications will be turned off immediately and Customer will no longer have access to Luma services unless otherwise agreed upon for these two to happen on a later date.
 3. Data will be retained according to [Data Retention Policy §18.2](18-data_retention_policy.html#182-data-retention-policy).